bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 Instead we use pileups and gc content.

  * pileup contain base-pair information which we discussed earlier.
- * gc content for normalization.
+ * gc content for normalization between normal and tumor.

 - [General] indicates parameters for how we want the algorithm to run; parameters like minCNAlength, intercept are indicating WGS is being used
 - [sample] indicates the input data of our tumor either in bam format or pileup/cpn